RCIC-UCI-Public/website-rcic/docs/source/help/contact.rst

 Contact
 =======

-If you need help with any of the RCIC-supported systems send an email to hpc-request@uci.edu

-**The email will generates a support ticket** and our team members will be happy to assist you.
-We usually try to respond to the requests within 24hrs.
+If you need help, please file a **support ticket** via sending an email to hpc-request@uci.edu.
+Our team members will try to assist you, we usually respond to the requests within 24hrs.

 .. admonition:: note

    The email must contain useful information for us to help you.

    Please see how to write a :ref:`support ticket`